Differences Between Border Collies and Australian Shepherds

 See files for Dogs

 Animated, agile and adaptable, the Australian Shepherd is synonymous with herding and working as a farm and ranch dog.
-It needs a lot of activity to be content.
-With blue merle, red merle, black or red with or without white mar kings, the Australian Shepherd has a distinctive coat.
-Another farm dog which is also an excellent companion is the Border Collie which is in fact one of the Australian Shepherd's ancestors.
-This AnimalWised article focuses on the differences between the two ranch and farm dogs.
+They need a lot of activity to be content.
+With blue merle, red merle, black or red with or without white markings, the Australian Shepherd also has a distinctive coat.
+These physical and behavioral descriptions could also be applied to the Border Collie.
+The result is that many are confused about the differences between Border Collies and Australian Shepherds.

-Despite the Australian Shepherd's name, it iis clear that the breed was actually developed in the United States during the XIXth century as a livestock guardian dog.
-Although there is dispute about its origins, it looks like it was a cross between Border Collies and other Shepherd-type dogs that were imported during the 1840s from Australia to the American continent.
-This is where the first difference resides, as the Australian Shepherd is a cross that has the Border Collie as one of its direct ancestors.
+Despite the Australian Shepherd's name, we know the breed was properly developed in the United States during the 19th century as a livestock guardian dog.
+There is dispute about its exact origins.
+Some believe them to be a cross between Border Collies and other Shepherd-type dogs.
+What is likely is that the dogs were taken originally from Europe and passed by Australia on their way to America.

 - Black and white